CalConnect Public Document Types

 Recommendation: A document discussing problems or issues and making suggestions for action.
 Generally, Use Cases, Requirements, and Problems and Recommendations documents are recommendations.

 Proposal: An experimental specification intended for research and exploration, e.g. through trial implementations, to determine its usefulness and applicability.
-Proposals deemed successful would be candidates to be offered to an appropriate standards body for adoption and progression as a standard.
+Proposals deemed successful would be candidates to become CalConnect standards, or to be offered to an another standards body for adoption and progression

 Presentation: Powerpoint or equivalent presentations used to accompany public events or sessions.

-Public Review Document: An in-progress working document of a Technical Committee which has been made available for public review and comment for a specific period of time, generally 30 days.
+Public Review Document: An draft CalConnect Standard or other in-progress working document of a Technical Committee which has been made available for public review and comment for a specific period of time, generally 30 days.
 Comment is requested via the CalConnect Public Review and Comment mailing list.

 Administrative: A document type for meeting minutes, proposals to committees, policy documents, and other material, generally of an internal nature but possibly a public document.